 Kurt Angle started to say something about a post Paul Heyman made on Facebook (yes, really) that has apparently caused people to “speculate” about Brock’s status with the company.
-Does anyone really believe that they’d let Brock has the belt without a contract?
+Does anyone really believe that they’d let Brock have the belt without a contract?

 Roman Reigns comes out and interrupts Kurt… for no other reason than that he wants to hear what Kurt says face to face.
 This came off douchy.
 Kurt tried to talk again but was interrupted by Lashley, who used similar logic and also came off douchy.
 He then cut a promo on Roman that was much better than I was expecting from a WWE Lashley promo.
 He said that Roman has had three years’ worth of chances to beat Brock and failed, and that he should just move on.